-From 1 January 2018, the Fund assesses on a forward-looking basis the ECL for debt instruments (including loans) measured at AC and FVOCI and with the exposure arising from loan commitments and financial guarantee contracts.
+The Fund assesses on a forward-looking basis the ECL for debt instruments (including loans) measured at amortised cost and FVOCI and exposure arising from loan commitments and financial guarantee contracts.
 The Fund measures ECL and recognises credit loss allowance at each reporting date.
 The measurement of ECL reflects: (i) an unbiased and probability weighted amount that is determined by evaluating a range of possible outcomes, (ii) time value of money and (iii) all reasonable and supportable information that is available without undue cost and effort at the end of each reporting period about past events, current conditions and forecasts of future conditions.

-The carrying amount of the financial assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of income and expenses within "net impairment losses on financial and contract assets".
+The carrying amount of the financial assets is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of income and expenses within "net impairment losses on financial and contract assets.
+Subsequent recoveries of amounts for which loss allowance was previously recognised are credited against the same line item.

-Debt instruments measured at AC are presented in the statement of financial position net of the allowance for ECL.
+Debt instruments carried at amortised cost are presented in the statement of financial position net of the allowance for ECL.
 For loan commitments and financial guarantee contracts, a separate provision for ECL is recognised as a liability in the statement of financial position.